Truth1984/thread_pool/README.md

 ### async \_lock()

-get lock from the pool, will wait if parent is locked
+try to acquire the main lock, will wait until the lock is lifted

 ---

 ### async \_unlock()

-unlock from the pool; better call `_lock()` beforehand
+better call `_lock()` beforehand, other threads may have access to the shared data

 ---